About East Stratford Community

 Michael Cokain, President

-Cathy Zimmerman, Secretary
+Cathy Zimmerman, Vice President

 Mark Lavery, Treasurer

-Isaac Bertramson, Director
+Isaac Bertramson, At Large

 The C/D HOA is a sub-association of the Residential HOA.
 The homes located within C/D are situated along the roads of: Baish, Rusert, Ebaugh, Hanrahan, Whipp, and Morrisett.

-Scott Nadeau, Vice President
+Scott Nadeau, President

 East Stratford has numerous subcommittees for residents that wish to become involved.
 If you are interested in serving on one of the committees listed below or beginning a new one, please contact management at (703) 803-9641 or via email at [email protected].
 The community is always interested in other opportunities and fresh ideas!
 (Committee Application)